 The lay out of your fake door test landing pages needs to have specific calls-to-action that drive action on your landing page.
 You also need to tell the consumer what the product is about in enough detail to make it seem like a real product.

 There is a flow that works best for sales landing pages and fake door test landing pages are no different.
-They should be treated as a live sales page, the only difference is that instead of actually converting to sales, they are converting to demand data.
+They should be treated as a live sales page, the only difference is that instead of actually converting to sales, they are converting to purchase intent data.

 You need to develop a header section that is interesting both from a visual aspect and a copy aspect.
 These two go hand in hand to garner engagement from the user.